floatAsNeeded/LineaMeteoStazione-Personalised-Weather-Station/README.md

 SPECIFICATION DEVICE 1

 Attiny85 use 0.5mA in average, when wind activate it can reach 1mA.
-Ezsbc Board are great board with current in deep sleep of just 12uA.
+Ezsbc Board are great boards with current in deep sleep of just 12uA.
 DEVICE 1 with all components connected use 0.8mA when sleeping in average and peak of 100mA when waking up.